rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 We create a variable binding `guess`.
 But wait a minute, don't we already have a variable binding named `guess`?
 We do, but Rust allows us to *shadow* the previous value of `guess` with a new one.
-This is often used in this exact situation, where we want to convert a string to a numerical type.
+This is often used in this exact situation, where we want to convert a value from one type into another type.
 Shadowing lets us re-use the `guess` variable name rather than forcing us to come up with two unique bindings, like `guess_str` and `guess` or something.

 We bind `guess` to the expression `guess.trim().parse()`.